How Native American Communities Are Addressing Climate Change

 IRA FLATOW: That’s great.
 Thank you for calling in.
 Kyle, not all tribes have climate plans.
 Our caller said they were trying to develop one.
 Why do they not have them yet?

-KYLE WHITE: Well, I first wanted to note that in the National Climate Assessment that came out last year, there is a tribal chapter that shows almost 800 different tribally-led climate change initiatives.
+KYLE WHYTE: Well, I first wanted to note that in the National Climate Assessment that came out last year, there is a tribal chapter that shows almost 800 different tribally-led climate change initiatives.
 So on the one hand, there’s many tribes that have been doing this and taking leadership on this.
 But on the other hand, a lot of us are working really hard to find ways for every tribe to be able to plan for climate change.

-But one of the key challenges is that a lot of indigenous people, a lot of tribal nations, we’re really trying to rebuild our governments, and we’re trying to create capacities to have those climate change plans.
+But one of the key challenges is that a lot of Indigenous people, a lot of tribal nations, we’re really trying to rebuild our governments, and we’re trying to create capacities to have those climate change plans.
 And so a lot of times, the funding that would support a climate change plan either isn’t available or it’s not enough.
 Or it’s not sufficiently sensitive to the types of employment situations that many tribes face.

 IRA FLATOW: Ryan, you are all working with the Forestry Service on the plan.
 How does that work?